 Wind tells the story of Will Parker, a sailor who tragically loses the America’s Cup race.
 The race is considered the world’s biggest sailing prize.
 After the loss, he decides to form his own crew to reclaim the prize.
 A mix of both adventure and romance, it’s inspired by the real events of the 1983 America’s Cup.
 The cast is comprised of real sailors, making the sailing scenes incredibly realistic.
 So, if you’re looking for some serious sailing battles this movie is for you.

-Check out our boats in one of the best locations to destress and enjoy romantic beaches–the Caribbean.
+Check out our boats in one of the best locations to destress and enjoy romantic beaches– boat rental in the Caribbean.

 1. All is Lost

 Lastly, All is Lost stars Robert Redford as a solo sailor who meets disastrous circumstances out at sea.
 It is then that he has tiring battle fighting for his life.
 Man-and-boat-against-the-sea is a classic theme in sailing movies, and Redford and director J.C.
 Chandor do just that.
 The storyline is a simple yet frightening tale of a man on the water.

 Solo sailors out there might want to consider taking your dog on a boat

 Our list of the top 12 best sailing movies of all time is sure to inspire the captain in everyone.
 Have we missed one of your favourites?
 Let us know in the comments below.
 We’d loved to hear what you’re watching next.
 Feeling extra adventurous?
 Book a boat holiday today with Zizoo.
 You can be your very own lead starring in the next best sailing movie of all time.